+'''

 repeat_state_and_data

 The same as {repeat_state,CurrentData,Actions}.

 stop

+'''

 Terminates the gen_statem by calling Module:terminate/3 with Reason and NewData, if specified.
+An exit signal with this reason is sent to linked processes and ports.
+The default Reason is normal.